QuantumKya/save-my-som/README.md

 Now that you have your cookies in a file, you can run the program.
 Oh, yeah, how do you do that?

-Clone the Git repository to your computer somewhere and then enter it in cmd.
+Download the Zip file in this repository called `save-my-som.zip` and unpack it somewhere.
+Then enter the folder in cmd.
 Run the following command to activate the CLI:
 ```bash
 npm link